nosana-ci/docs.nosana.io/docs/tokens/nft.md

 | `25.0%` | Blue                    |
 | `30.2%` | Purple                  |

+@tab Case
 ### Case

 A phone must be safeguarded.
 Our cases are all unique in appearance.
+A number of 8 attributes are defined in this layer.

 | Rarity  | Attribute               |
 |---------|-------------------------|